Myrtle Beach State Park

 Myrtle Beach State Park is a 312 acre state park located in Myrtle Beach, South Carolina, on land donated by Myrtle Beach Farms in 1934.

+History

-The park was the first South Carolina State Park to open in 1936.
-It was developed by the Civilian Conservation Corps, a New Deal Program created by President Franklin D. Roosevelt.
-The program was designed to provide employment during the Great Depression while addressing national needs in conservation and recreation.
-The CCC was instrumental in the development of many of South Carolina’s state parks.
+Myrtle Beach State Park was established on land donated by Myrtle Beach Farms in 1934.
+The park was South Carolina´s first State Park, opening in 1936.
+It was developed by the Civilian Conservation Corps, a New Deal Program created by President Franklin D. Roosevelt during the Great Depression.
 A number of buildings built by the CCC in the 1930s are still in use there.

+Geography

+The park is located in Myrtle Beach, South Carolina and immediately Southwest of the former Myrtle Beach Air Force Base.

-The park includes one mile of undeveloped beach in Horry County.
+It includes one mile of undeveloped beach in Horry County.
 The park's maritime forest has been declared a Heritage Trust Site.
 The maritime forest includes live oaks and southern magnolias.
 Other unique features include sea oats located on the dunes and an expansive sand dunes system along the beach.
-The Myrtle Beach State Park Nature Center features interactive natural history displays, saltwater aquariums and live animals.
-Programs about coastal habitat and native wildlife are offered throughout the year.
-The park also has two nature trails: the Yaupon Nature Trail and the Sculptured Oak Nature Trail.
+The Myrtle Beach State Park Nature Center features interactive natural history displays, saltwater aquariums and live animals.The park also two nature trails: the Yaupon Nature Trail and the Sculptured Oak Nature Trail.

 Myrtle Beach State park is open from 6 am to 8 pm with extended hours from March to November.
 A fee is charged for admission to the park.
-South Carolina Department of Parks, Recreation and Tourism offers annual Passports that can significantly decrease admission fees based upon usage.
+South Carolina Department of Parks, Recreation and Tourism offers annual Passports that can significantly decrease admission fees based upon usage.Programs about coastal habitat and native wildlife are offered throughout the year.